V6 power makes this a great lifestyle pickup - but it's a hard worker, too

 - 20-inch alloy wheels

-Volkswagen Amarok reliability was called into question in late 2013 when around 4,000 examples in the UK were recalled due to concerns over potential fuel line leaks.
+Volkswagen Amarok reliability hit a bit of a hiccup in late 2013 when around 4,000 examples in the UK were recalled due to concerns over potential fuel line leaks.

 There have also been some issues with the 2.0-litre engines elsewhere in the VW vans range.